ENG517/Procedure/hassell/p-guitar-wiring-prep-materials.md

 * Two Split Shaft 500K potentiometers
   * The larger the casing the easier they are to work with.
 * Potentiometer knobs
+  * Ensure they are compatible with Split Shaft knobs, not smooth shaft.
 * A mono output jack
 * A spool of red and a spool of black stranded tinned copper wire
   * You can find single spools that have both.